rita-garcia/unicanterbury-python-swap2/_sources/ps-check-pred.rst

 .. shortanswer:: ps-why-not-sa

    Explain why the code prints what it does.
-Why doesn't it swap the values?
+Why doesn't it swap the values (x and y both have a value of 2 at the end)?

 Feedback
 ==================================